EvanAranda/ert-exercises/aws_cloudformation/readme.md

 ## How to run

 ### Prereqs:
+- Have an RHEL subscription available (I created a free developer subscription)
 - Create your aws session
 - Create a keypair in the region (image is for us-east-2).
   - Name it "temp-key-pair" to use the default name expected by the script, otherwise you'll have to provide the keyname as an environment variable.

 ```bash